 Wind power is generated by harnessing the energy of the wind.
 Wind

-power is considered a renewable source of energy because the wind
+power is considered a renewable source because the wind

 cannot be used up, like coal and oil.

-Kinetic energy is the opposite of potential energy.
-Potential energy is the
+Kinetic energy is the opposite of potential.
+Potential is the direct

 result of an object's position or state.
 For example, an object on a high

-shelf has potential energy that becomes kinetic energy when it falls off the
+shelf has potential energy that becomes kinetic when it falls off the

 Potential Energy -

-kinetic energy an object gains, the less potential energy it has.
+kinetic energy an object gains, the less potential it has.
 A classic

 Chemical Energy -

-Chemical energy is energy that is stored in the bonds of atoms and
+Chemical energy is stored in the bonds of atoms and

 molecules.
-Chemical energy is released during a chemical reaction,
+It is released during a chemical reaction,

 when atoms are rearranged as a result of chemical change.